 - 1.)
 Make a complete circuit with a light bulb. - 2.)
-Make a circuit with a motor and switch. - 3.)
-Choose a circuit to create.
+Make a circuit with a motor and switch.

 Review the materials that come in the kit (battery holder, wires, motor, switch, Playdoh, modeling clay, LED lights).
 Hold up the LED light and show kids the longer terminal.
 This terminal will need to go in the dough with the positive (red) wire.
 Have kids sketch and label each of the circuits created using the Circuit Sketch sheet.